kubernetes/enhancements/keps/sig-node/2400-node-swap/README.md

 ##### Disable swap for system critical daemon

 As we were testing this feature, we found degration of services if you allow system critical daemons to swap.
-The recommendation is to set the cgroup for the system slice to avoid swap (ie `memory.swap.max 0`).
+This could mean that kubelet is performing slower than normal so if you experience this, we recommend setting the cgroup for the system slice to avoid swap (ie `memory.swap.max 0`).
 While doing this, we found that it is still possible for workloads to impact critical daemons.

 ##### Protect system critical daemons for iolatency